batswen/Router/README.md

 # Router
+This is a simple router written in PHP

 The constructor need the path to the controllers
 ```
 $router = new Router(CONTROLLER);
 ```
 ### Matches /
+The add() functions don't need the leading '/' for the route
 ```
 $router->addGet('', function() { echo 'Homepage!'; });
 ```